 The lack of women’s voices in urban design has a significant – even if often inadvertent – impact on women.
 And it’s a situation that has in some ways worsened in recent decades.

 Take daily travel, for instance.
-While the definition of family is rapidly changing, in historical context (as it relates to the traditional family structure and gender stereotypes), men's commutes were believed to follow a simple pattern: they head to work, and then they head home.
+While the definition of the traditional family structure is rapidly changing, in historical context (as it relates to traditional gender stereotypes and roles), men's commutes were believed to follow a simple pattern: home-work-home.
 On the other hand, working women’s routines were believed to have more variables because the tasks that typically fall on them – like grocery shopping or taking children to childcare – require them to move unpredictably and use multiple modes of transport, such as walking and public transit.
-Thankfully, the

 It certainly doesn’t help that the isolated nature of suburbs makes amenities like stores and medical practices difficult and inefficient to move between.
 And this problem has only become greater since more women have entered the workforce, because they’re more likely to juggle career and family commitments than men.
 Ultimately, it’s women who regularly feel the effects of poor planning.